EricDupertuis/EricDupertuis.github.io/_drafts/iot.md

     Hanging around the kitchen waiting for the kettle to boil is a thing of the past.

 Seriously ?
 My kettle takes 40 seconds to boil water, you can't wait 40 seconds ?
 Is it really faster to take your phone, launch the app and launch the *boil water* command ?
+Do you need to automate that ?
+Are you that lazy ?

+Oh, and you still have to put water in the damn thing...

     It makes you wonder what you will do with all your spare time…